 Some metros are incredibly neck-and-neck, meaning a small shift in agent recruiting could completely flip the leaderboard:

 • Atlanta, GA: The market is wide open.
-The #1 spot (Atlanta Communities) only holds 5.0%, with #2 and #3 trailing by just over 1%.
-This is the most fragmented market on the list.
+The #1 spot (Atlanta Communities) only holds 4.9%, with #2 and #3 trailing by just over 1%.
+This remains the most fragmented market on the list.

 Regional strongholds vs. national giants

-While national brands like Compass, eXp, and Coldwell Banker pop up everywhere, strong independent regional brokerages still successfully lock down their home turf:
+While national brands like Compass, eXp, and Coldwell Banker pop up everywhere, strong independent regional brokerages and local heritage brands still successfully lock down their home turf:

 About this report: